unt-libraries/untl-metadata-documentation/docs/flowcharts/photo.rst

 **Step 1.**  List the number of photograph(s)

--   This ia almost always 1 photograph
+-   This is almost always 1 photograph
 -   *Occasionally* there might be more than one photo, e.g., multiple photos printed on or affixed to a page, two daguerreotypes in a case, etc.